Murder of Wang Lianying: Theatre

-By then, the city's five major theatre companies all had plans to adapt the story.
+By then, the city's five major theatre companies had plans to adapt the story.
 The Qianku Great World Theatre brought its adaptation to the stage on 25 November 1920.
 (Note: Such shows were retitled over the course of their runs.
 He (2018) notes that the Laughter Stage launched its show under the title Lianying's Calamity, then later took the titles Lianying, and Yan Ruisheng Kills for Profit.
 Cheng (2024), meanwhile, notes that Peking opera performances were known variously as The Trials of Lianying, Lianying is Hard to Remember, Yan Ruisheng, Shooting Yan Ruisheng, and Yan Ruisheng Murders Lianying.)
 Starring Fen Juhua as Lianying and Han Jinkui as Yan, it retold the events in three acts, with one act performed per day.
 It interspersed depictions of the murder and hunt with dream sequences in which Lianying's ghost visits her lover before confronting her killers at Senluo Temple.

 Also on 25 November 1920, the Laughter Stage troupe led by Zheng Zhengqiu launched a "civilized drama" version of the story.
 Advertisements emphasized the verisimilitude of the performance, touting extensive research that included attendance at court sessions.
 Stages were decorated to simulate the wheat field, courtroom, and railway station where key events occurred, and cast members spoke different dialects depending on their characters' place of origin.
 Performances of the adaptation, which starred Mao Yunke as Lianying and Zhao Ruquan as Yan, continued through January 1921.
 Special showings featuring Lianying's mother and her sweetheart Yang Xigui were advertised as raising funds for the family.